 - Extended Health and Dental care

 - Employee assistance program

 - Paid time off

 Job Type: Full-time

 Schedule: Monday to Friday

 - Are you legally eligible to work in Canada?

-- Have you included a cover letter with your application?
+- Have you submitted a cover letter along with your application?

 To apply for this job please visit ca.indeed.com.